NOTE: Following submission, Gate House staff will contact you to confirm availability of dates and process payment for your stay.

 - Inbound/outbound bus stops right outside, making for easy public transportation options to Shadyside, E. Liberty, Oakland, and Downtown

-Located on the second floor of Gate House, Suite 2 is perfect for extended stays with a kitchen, full-size refrigerator, washer and dryer, stove and oven, microwave, couch, and computer.
+Located on the second floor of Gate House, Suite 2 is perfect for extended stays with a kitchen, full-size refrigerator, washer and dryer, stove and oven, microwave, and couch.
 Sleeps up to 4.

 Also located on the second floor, Suite 3 is a fully accessible room with elevator access from the ground floor.
 Sleeps up to 4.

-Located on the third floor, Suite 4 is our most requested room, featuring a queen bed, television, and in-room computer.
+Located on the third floor, Suite 4 is our most requested room, featuring a queen bed, and television.
 Sleeps up to 4.

 On Gate House's third floor, Suite 5 is the only room with twin beds (2).
 Sleeps up to 4.